rust-lang-ua/rustcamp/1_concepts/1_7_sized/README.md

 ## Using `?Sized` to accept more types

-The more important concept to understand for day-to-day routine is a `?Sized` trait bound, which __lifts the implicit 📚 [`Sized`]⏱0.25h bound allowing to use more types__ in generic code (so provide better API and ergonomics).
+The more important concept to understand for day-to-day routine is a `?Sized` trait bound, which __lifts the implicit 📚 [`Sized`] bound allowing to use more types__ in generic code (so provide better API and ergonomics).

 A real-world example would be:
 ```rust